matthew-brett/pydagogue/git_annex_from_scratch.md

 * Git-Annex removes write permission on the moved file, to prevent you overwriting the file accidentally (see [lock](https://git-annex.branchable.com/git-annex-lock/)/[unlock](https://git-annex.branchable.com/git-annex-unlock/))
-* There are different rules for making the hash filename, that we don't need to worry about for now.
+* There are different rules for making the hash filename that we don't need to worry about for now.

 ## Git-Annex pointers